After years of traveling and living abroad, I feel like I have lived many lives, and they have all lead me to this place right here.

 Anusara Yoga Teacher Training with Patrick Creelman/200 Hours

-Bachelor of Social Sciences, Major Psychology with Waikato University
+Bachelor of Social Sciences, Major in Psychology with Waikato University